Skip to cookie consent Skip to main content

 • Leptin receptor (LEPR) deficiency

-How to use prescription drugs for weight loss
+How to use prescription medications for weight loss

 Depending on the drug and your doctor’s advice, you’ll have to take pills or give yourself injections in the upper arms, stomach, or thighs.